luslab/oz-bulk-rnaseq/E. IGV.md

 - [UCSC](https://genome.ucsc.edu/)

 # Convert BAM > Big Wig file coverage tracks
 Convert BAM > BigWig file using BED tools & BED graph.
-Can then import the BigWig file into IGV.
+Can then import the BigWig file into IGV & UCSC genome browsers.
 STAR creates a wiggle track (raw bigwig file).
 They only show the coverage and not the individual reads.
 They are binary formatted and so a much smaller files - prevents IGV crashing.